MinaProtocol/mina/src/app/test_executive/README.md

 - Exit code `5` will be returned if some pods could not be found.
 - Exit code `6` will be returned if `kubectl` exited with a non-zero code or a signal while attempting to retrieve logs.
-- Exit code `7` will be returned if `kubectl` exited with a non-zero code or a signal while attempting to run a command in a container.
+- Exit code `10` will be returned if `kubectl` exited with a non-zero code or a signal while attempting to run a command in a container.
+This exit code is the general case of such errors, there are subsequent exit codes which are preferred in more specific cases
-- Exit code `8` will be returned if `kubectl` exited with a non-zero code or a signal while attempting to run a node's `start.sh` script.
+- Exit code `11` will be returned if `kubectl` exited with a non-zero code or a signal while attempting to run a node's `start.sh` script in a container
-- Exit code `9` will be returned if `kubectl` exited with a non-zero code or a signal while attempting to run a node's `stop.sh` script.
+- Exit code `12` will be returned if `kubectl` exited with a non-zero code or a signal while attempting to run a node's `stop.sh` script in a container